 Some Things Never Change

-Not to contradict my “millennial schpeel” above, but I expect some companies will revert back to more traditional ways of working after making drastic changes over the past few years.
-Many companies that hopped on the “open office layout” trend a few years ago will realize that it does not work well for their specific business for whatever reason.
+Not to contradict my “millennial schpeel” above, but I expect some companies will revert to more traditional working methods after making drastic changes over the past few years.
+Many companies that hopped on the “open office layout” trend a few years ago will realize that it does not work well for their specific business.

-In the legal industry, the egalitarian layout of equally sized offices for associates and partners alike will likely change for many firms after making the switch within the past few years.
-(Side note: I still expect increased collaboration areas — such as open break rooms — even from companies that revert back to a less open layout with more private offices.)
+In the legal industry, the egalitarian layout of equally sized offices for associates and partners alike will likely change for many firms after switching within the past few years.
+(Side note: I still expect increased collaboration areas — such as open break rooms — even from companies that revert to a less open layout with more private offices.)

 As another example, IBM decided to end its “working from home” policy for a large sector of its workforce.
 IBM realized that a collaborative effort was more beneficial than the savings in real estate costs by having remote workers.
 Some people can work from a coffee shop and be just as or more productive than in an office, but some can’t.
 The challenge is finding the right balance between employee happiness and productivity.